Skip to main content

 U.S. Merit Systems Protection Board

-Mary Senoo is an Administrative Judge with the Merit Systems Protection Board.
-Prior to joining the MSPB in 2019, Mary spent nineteen years with the Social Security Administration’s Office of the General Counsel in Chicago.
-During most of her career at SSA, her practice focused on employment and labor law, including negotiated contract arbitrations, Equal Employment Opportunity Commission litigation and an occasional Merit Systems Protection Board appeal.
-She also spent time as a Special Assistant United States Attorney handling Social Security fraud prosecutions in the Northern District of Illinois.
-For her last 9 years at SSA, Mary served as Senior Counsel and oversaw the Chicago Region’s EEOC litigation practice and arbitrations.
+Prior to joining the Merit Systems Protection Board in 2019, Mary Senoo spent nineteen years with the Social Security Administration’s Office of the General Counsel in Chicago.
+Her practice primarily focused on employment and labor law, including labor arbitrations, Equal Employment Opportunity Commission litigation and an occasional MSPB appeal.
+During her last nine years with SSA, Mary was responsible for the oversight of the agency’s EEOC litigation practice and labor arbitrations in the Chicago Region.
 Mary received her J.D. from Temple University in 1999 after having spent several years living and working in Japan.